kyma-project/kyma/components/application-registry/README.md

 The Application Registry has the following parameters:
 - **externalAPIPort** is the port that exposes the Metadata API to an external solution.
 The default port is `8081`.
-- **proxyPort** is the port that acts as a proxy for the calls from services and lambdas to an external solution.
+- **proxyPort** is the port that acts as a proxy for the calls from services and functions to an external solution.
 The default port is `8080`.
 - **namespace** is the Namespace where Application Registry is deployed.
 The default Namespace is `kyma-system`.
 - **requestTimeout** is the time-out for requests sent through the Application Registry.
 It is provided in seconds.
 The default time-out is `1`.
 - **requestLogging** is the flag for logging incoming requests.
 The default value is `false`.